pathak-ashutosh/hive-haven-old/README.md

-# students-accomodation
+# HiveHaven

 ## Description

-This is a web application that allows students to find accomodation near their universities.
-It also allows landlords to post their accomodation for students to find.
+This is a web application that allows students to find accommodation near their universities.
+It also allows landlords to post their accommodation for students to find.

 ## Technologies Used